 Is It Safe To Take Probiotics With Birth Control Pills?

-Vitamin C And The Birth Control Pill
+Can You Take Vitamin C And Birth Control Together?